sumed-h/SpotifySongRecAudFeatures/README.md

 # The Recommendations (Results)
 ![chart2](./Images/updatednamemodel.png)
 - I modeled each model off the same song of "Magnolia" by Playboi Carti.
--Cosine Similarity & KNN Clustering recommendation lists sounded very similar to each other when I listened to them.
+- Cosine Similarity & KNN Clustering recommendation lists sounded very similar to each other when I listened to them.
 - Both nearest neighbor models were essentially similar to each other in terms of the names of tracks but when I listened to them they seemed completely out of sorts to each other.
 - The mean distances for the lists based on "Magnolia" between the audio features for both NN models were also extremely high (both over 1450 distance points) while KNN clustering was only 0.07 distance points.